ArnaudBrousseau/arnaudbrousseau.com/content/notes/lightning-network-aha-moments.md

 actually exchange _commitment transactions_ which include the HTLC as an extra output.

 Specifically, the commitment transaction from B to C has the following outputs:
-* output to B for B's balance - 100,000 satoshis (delayed)
+* output to B for B's balance minus 100,000 satoshis (delayed)
 * output to C for C's balance (immediate)
-* output to C for B's balance - 100,000 satoshis (immediate with revocation key)
+* output to C for B's balance minus 100,000 satoshis (immediate with revocation key)
 * output to HTLC for 100,000 satoshis

 And the commitment transaction from C to B has the following outputs: